shammellee/awesome-django/README.md

 ## Forms

-*Packages that extend the functionality of forms or add new types of forms.*
+*Packages that extend the functionality of forms or add new types of forms*

 * [django-bootstrap-form](https://github.com/tzangms/django-bootstrap-form/) - Twitter Bootstrap for Django Form
 * [django-bootstrap3](https://github.com/dyve/django-bootstrap3/) - Use Bootstrap in your Django templates, the Django way.